TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 26/2 Chronicles 26.17.md

 ---

-And Azariah the priest went in after him, and with him fourscore priests of Jehovah, that were valiant men:
+Azariah the priest went in after him, and with him eighty priests of Yahweh, who were valiant men: